 Housing costs in Woodland are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Woodland is a blue-collar town, with 42.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodland is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Woodland who work in office and administrative support (14.67%), sales jobs (11.82%), and management occupations (5.04%).

 As is often the case in a small city, Woodland doesn't have a public transportation system that people use for their commute.

 The citizens of Woodland are slightly less educated than the national average of 21.84% for the average city or town: 13.45% of adults in Woodland have a bachelor's degree or advanced degree

-The per capita income in Woodland in 2010 was $25,633, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,532 for a family of four.
+The per capita income in Woodland in 2018 was $24,958, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $99,832 for a family of four.
 However, Woodland contains both very wealthy and poor people as well.

-Woodland is a very ethnically-diverse city.
+Woodland is a somewhat ethnically-diverse city.
 The people who call Woodland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woodland residents report their race to be White, followed by Asian.
+The greatest number of Woodland residents report their race to be White, followed by Black or African-American.
 Woodland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.91% of the city’s residents.
-Important ancestries of people in Woodland include Irish, Italian, English, and Norwegian.
+People of Hispanic or Latino origin account for 12.19% of the city’s residents.
+Important ancestries of people in Woodland include German, Irish, Finnish, English, and Norwegian.

 The most common language spoken in Woodland is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and German/Yiddish.